-CSCI210N Advanced Windows Servers 3 Credits This course is a continuation of CSCI204N, Administering necessary to configure, manage and troubleshoot a Microsoft Windows Server network infrastructure, including such servers as DHCP, DNS, Routing and Remote Access Server, File Server, Print Server, Windows Software Update Services Server, and Active Directory Certificate Service.
+CSCI210N Advanced Windows Servers 3 Credits

+This course is a continuation of CSCI204N, Administering Windows Servers.
+The course covers the skills and knowledge necessary to configure, manage and troubleshoot a Microsoft Windows Server network infrastructure, including such servers as DHCP, DNS, Routing and Remote Access Server, File Server, Print Server, Windows Software Update Services Server, and Active Directory Certificate Service.
 The student will also utilize a number of security tools, such as IPSec and Network Access Protection, as well as a number of monitoring tools provided by the operating system.
 Prerequisite: CSCI204N.